Punjabi language: Arabic and Persian influences

+Punjabi has also had minor influence from and on neighbouring languages such as Sindhi, Haryanvi, Pashto and Hindustani.

 Note: In more formal contexts, hypercorrect Sanskritized versions of these words (ਪ੍ਰਧਾਨ pradhān for ਪਰਧਾਨ pardhān and ਪਰਿਵਾਰ parivār for ਪਰਵਾਰ parvār) may be used.

 Modern times

-Modern Punjabi emerged in the 19th century from the Mediaeval Punjabi stage.
-Modern Punjabi is spoken in many dialects.
-The Majhi dialect has been adopted as standard Punjabi in India and Pakistan for education and mass media.
+Modern Punjabi emerged in the 19th century from the Medieval Punjabi stage.
+Modern Punjabi has two main varieties, Western Punjabi and Eastern Punjabi, which have many dialects and forms, altogether spoken by over 150 million people.
+The Majhi dialect, which is transitional between the two main varieties, has been adopted as standard Punjabi in India and Pakistan for education and mass media.
 The Majhi dialect originated in the Majha region of the Punjab.

 In India, Punjabi is written in the Gurmukhī script in offices, schools, and media.
 Gurmukhi is the official standard script for Punjabi, though it is often unofficially written in the Latin scripts due to influence from English, one of India's two primary official languages at the Union-level.

 In Pakistan, Punjabi is generally written using the Shahmukhī script, which in literary standards, is identical to the Urdu alphabet, however various attempts have been made to create certain, distinct characters from a modification of the Persian Nastaʿlīq characters to represent Punjabi phonology, not already found in the Urdu alphabet.
-In Pakistan, Punjabi loans technical words from Persian and Arabic languages, just like Urdu does.
+In Pakistan, Punjabi loans technical words from Persian and Arabic, just like Urdu does.